Spicy Chicken Quesadillas with Corn, Black Beans, and Caramelized Onions

 The car ride to Doylestown was an anxious and sweaty one, despite Logan’s constant assurances that Dede is “the sweetest,” and that I would be “obsessed with her.”
 I remained skeptical, as that is precisely the same argument that he uses when trying to convince me to get a dog…

 However, Logan turned out to be right.
 Upon meeting Dede, I felt instantly at ease.
-She was wearing a very fetching bright blue ensemble, and she exuded all kinds of warm, youthful energy.
-She was also strong enough to hug, did not smell weird in the slightest, and spoke with lovely British accent (a detail Logan had failed to mention), all of which I found comforting.
+She was wearing a very fetching bright blue ensemble, and she exuded all kinds of warm, fabulous energy.
+She also gave me a very strong hug and spoke with a lovely British accent (a detail Logan had failed to mention), all of which I found comforting.
 Oh, and Dede lives with her daughter Jacqui, and Jacqui’s husband, Ron, who were equally wonderful and welcoming, so the whole situation was much less terrifying than I had anticipated.
 Hallelujah.

 As you can see, I warmed to Dede pretty quickly (it was hard not to), but it wasn’t until we sat down to lunch that I became a total fangirl.